Columba Marmion: Beatification

-Following the Beatification, Dom Marmion's Cause for Canonization has been opened and is very active.
-Recently (2009) the Archdiocese of Vancouver, Canada, began a canonical investigation into the cure of a man ravaged by a necrotizing fasciitis.
+Following the beatification, Dom Marmion's cause for canonization has been opened.
+In 2009, the Archdiocese of Vancouver, Canada, began a canonical investigation into the cure of a man ravaged by a necrotizing fasciitis.
 He had been expected to die within hours.

-Both Marmion Abbey and Marmion Academy (established 1933) in Aurora, Illinois are named in his honor.
+Both Marmion Abbey and Marmion Academy (established in 1933) in Aurora, Illinois are named in his honour.

+Works

-Principal Works
+Principal works

-Thanks to Dom Raymond Thibaut, his secretary, the central teachings of Columba, delivered orally in French, were memorialized in writing as follows:
+Thanks to Dom Raymond Thibaut, his secretary, the central teachings of Dom Marmion, delivered orally in French, were memorialized in writing as follows: